nginxinc/nginx-azure-workshops/labs/lab8/readme.md

 ## Setting up NGINXaaS with OIDC for Entra ID

 Now that the Azure Entra ID configurations are complete, you will configure Nginx for Azure to use those Resources to control access to /beer and /wine paths on cafe.example.com.
 There are only a few steps required:

-- Enable Zone Sync for Nginx's shared memory (Not required for Nginx4Azure Basic Subscription)
+- Enable Zone Sync for Nginx's shared memory *(Not required for Nginx4Azure Basic Subscription)*
 - Customize the OpenID Connect Server file for your Azure Subscription, Resource, and Application
 - Add the Nginx OpenID Connect files to your N4A environment
 - Enable OpenID for the /beer and /wine URL paths

 ### Enable Zone Sync on NGINXaaS deployment instances

 As there are 2 Active/Active instances of Nginx `under the hood` of an N4A deployment, synchronizing the KeyValue shared memory zone used for OIDC tokens is required.
 This NginxPlus feature uses a module called `ngx_stream_zone_sync_module`.
-This module uses a dedicated TCP connection between N4A pairs to send updates of the shared memory to each other.
+The module uses a dedicated TCP connection between N4A pairs to send updates of the shared memory to each other.
 For the Nginx OIDC solution, the shared memory is used to cache the users' Auth Tokens, so that subsequent requests do NOT have to be validated with the IDP.
 Caching these Auth Tokens provides a large performance improvement to users accessing OIDC protected content.
 Without this Nginx caching feature, `every request would suffer the Round Trip delay` of going back and forth to the Identity provider, slowing your application Response Time to a dismal crawl, and potentially prompting for user credentials repeatedly.

 << N4A zone sync diagram here >>

 1. Using the N4A console, create a new `/etc/nginx/stream/zonesync.conf` file in the `stream context`.
 Use the example file provided, just copy/paste:

 ```nginx
 # Nginx for Azure Zone Sync config